Rodina3/my-nest-app/README.md

 # while you can also do lint through IDE
 ```

+## Git Hooks

+The classic [lint-staged](https://github.com/okonet/lint-staged) with [husky](https://github.com/typicode/husky) is used for Git Hooks.
+It is configured as:

+- pre-commit: lint all ts files
+- pre-push: run testing

+where detailed configuration can be found at `package.json`.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).